anotherNomad89/devavatar/README.md

 Please specify the exact path as on your system

+- open a browser
-- open a browser, switch to Rinkeby test net, fetch test net ether from https:faucet.rinkeby.io/ navigate to https:remix.ethereum.org
+- switch to Rinkeby test net
+- fetch test net ether from https:faucet.rinkeby.io/
+- navigate to https:remix.ethereum.org

 - click the 'link' icon top left of the screen "Connect to Local Host"
-- expand newly loaded localhost dropdown, navigate to DevAvatar.sol - it should compile without issue click the 'run' tab - top right
+- expand newly loaded localhost dropdown, navigate to DevAvatar.sol
+- click the 'run' tab - top right
 - beneath the 'DevAvatar' box, paste 0x048193514fb5c23ece94c83797fc9a3ed0a612de into the "Load contract from Address"; click "atAddress"
-- a dropdown list will load below, expanding it reveals the smart contract abi feel welcome to create a few child tokens!
+- a dropdown list will load below, expanding it reveals the smart contract abi
+- feel welcome to create a few child tokens!

 2 The Dapp: